Real Happiness: How Low-Cost Wine Becomes Undrinkable

 Dependency can make us do things we rather wouldn’t.
 We are often pressured to stand behind things we do not believe in.
 Budgets are cut in half while we are still expected to deliver the same results or better.
 We know that it will put unreasonable pressure on our staff.
 But what to do?
 Most managers will challenge the decision, but few are ready to back up their challenges with concrete action (such as resigning) and will ultimately bow to the decision and embrace it as their own.

-When you tells lies – especially to yourself – you become enmeshed in a system you deplore.
+When you tell lies – especially to yourself – you become enmeshed in a system you deplore.
 You can no longer blame your boss or your colleagues for the way things turn out.

-Jacob has been experimenting with a personal policy of telling no lies ever, no matter how small. with an absolute “no lies” policy: “It has made my life more cumbersome short term as I have to think through my answers carefully.
+Jacob has been experimenting with a personal policy of telling no lies ever, no matter how small.
+With an absolute truthfulness policy: “It has made my life more cumbersome short term as I have to think through my answers carefully.
 Instead of saying ”I can’t join the dinner tonight because I’m not feeling well”, I have to take the time to explain that I need some time with my wife and kids, or that I simply do not feel up to it, in a friendly way.
-But by and by, it has proven to be a fantastic way of getting respect and sleeping well at night.
+But little by little it has proven to be a fantastic way of getting respect and sleeping well at night.
 I do not have to keep track of what I said to whom, and I am never afraid of being called out with a white lie.”

 And above all, Jacob has been met with respect: “Sometimes I have been blunter to people than I would have before, but, in the end, it seems that the people around me value me more as a man of my word, meaning what they hear from me is truthful, straight from my heart.
 That has made me decide to make the experiment permanent, and recommend it to everybody else in the world.”